ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 |`EzSystems\RepositoryForms\Limitation\LimitationFormMapperInterface`|`EzSystems\EzPlatformAdminUi\Limitation\LimitationFormMapperInterface`|
 |`EzSystems\RepositoryForms\Limitation\LimitationValueMapperInterface`|`EzSystems\EzPlatformAdminUi\Limitation\LimitationValueMapperInterface`|

-Forms for content creation have been moved to a new package `ezplatform-content-forms`.
+Forms for content creation have been moved to a new `ezplatform-content-forms` package.

-`repository-forms` still remains as an additional layer, do your custom implementations using the package will still work.
+`repository-forms` remains as an additional layer ensuring that your custom implementations that use the package will still work.